tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 - Selecting the correct emission rate to create a sustainable monetary policy is an important decision and care should be taken to ensure that the right balance is found between being a SoV and/or a MoE.
 - Weighing the benefits and potential issues of being ASIC friendly compared to ASIC resistant need to be carefully evaluated.
-- Tools such as SafeCurves can be used to select a secure elliptic curve for your application.
+- Tools such as SafeCurves can be used to select a secure elliptic curve for an application.
 Cryptographic curves with even potential security vulnerabilities should rather be ignored.
-- Care should be taken when using online benchmarks to help select libraries for your project as the results might be misleading.
+- Care should be taken when using online benchmarks to help select libraries for a project as the results might be misleading.

 ## References